 Custom Components

-KAPLAY uses a flexible component system that helps you compose game logic.
+KAPLAY uses a flexible component system that helps you compose game objects logic.

 function lifespan(time) {